uixcoder/DevOps_online_2022Q1Q2/FinalProject/Testing.md

 ![test10](img/test10.png)

-SUMMARY: Selected configuration is enough for test deployment.
+**SUMMARY:** Selected AWS configuration is enough for test deployment and is even good as for free tier aws services.